Here’s the brutal truth about goldfish feeding:

 You know the reason… it’s too rich!

-Goldfish pellets are rich like burgers.
+Goldfish food, even good quality food, is rich like burgers.
 They’re fatty and high in protein.
 Too much rich food = sick fish.

 While goldfish DO need some rich food to live, how much they eat of it has to be very controlled or they end up sick and overweight.